 Advantages of linking crop characteristics to a production area:

 Producers need this type of information to more precisely select varieties with characteristics that would allow them to gain the most value out of their land.
 Harvest Identification, Cotton Pro is the building block to these ideas.
-As technology matures, so does the industry.

 The information found in the Harvest Identification file includes data relevant to both a producer’s documentation requirements and their ginner’s record keeping system.
 Data files can be transferred from the machine automatically with Wireless Data Transfer (WDT) included in a JDLink Connect subscription or manually using a USB stick.
 The chart shows what is automatically entered into Harvest Identification, Cotton Pro and what information is populated through operator input, given that a StarFire™ receiver is installed.

 John Deere Harvest Identification, Cotton Pro file inputs

 Automatically populated fields